School Board Policies » Section B: School Board Governance and Operations

 Members of the committee may use remote participation instead of attending a meeting in person if, in advance of the meeting, each committee member seeking to use remote participation notifies the committee chair that:

-• the committee member has a temporary or permanent disability or other medical condition that prevents the committee member's physical attendance;
+• the committee member has a temporary or permanent disability or other medical condition that prevents the committee member's physical attendance; for purposes of determining whether a quorum is physically assembled, a committee member is a person with a disability as defined in Va.
+Code 51-5.40-1 and uses

 • the committee member's principal residence is more than 60 miles from the meeting location identified in the required notice for such meeting; or